 St. Cloud River Bluffs Regional Park Compost Site The St. Cloud compost site (522 33 Street South) is located in the St. Cloud River Bluffs Regional Park area.
 St. Cloud River Bluffs Regional Park is located east of County Road 75, off of 33rd Street South.
 Customers are encouraged to utilize the compost site for grass clippings and leaves, as well as brush and tree waste.

-2018 Compost permits are NOT available at this time.
+2018 Compost permits will be available to purchase on Monday, March 19.
 Permits may be purchased at City Hall during regular business hours.
 Permits are not available on the online portal at this time.
 Non-resident permits must be purchased at City Hall.
 Permits are NOT available at the compost site.
-Permits are valid for the 2017 composting season only.
+Permits are valid for the 2018 composting season only.

 R1 Permit: City residents utilizing City refuse & recycling services: $25.00